HackYourFutureBelgium/home/students/sunday-class.md

 * Summarize your week using emojis.
 * Something you'd like to share, anything goes! (within respect)

+These issues will be used for attendance, your coaches will close the Roll Call issue when class begins.
+Checking in after the issue is closed will count as coming late to class (unless you check with us before Sunday).

 ## All Together - Review & Today's Project

 ### Review